Last Updated on

 When a buffet has been voted as the Best Buffet in Las Vegas over and over again, you know it’s got to be good.
 Bacchanal Buffet is a classic buffet that serves hundreds of dishes every day that are created by specialized chefs.
-You’ll want to fill your plate up with things like rosemary marinated tri-tip, dry rubbed smoked spare ribs, prime rib, chilled crab legs, and oysters.
+You’ll want to fill your plate up with things like rosemary marinated tri-tip, dry-rubbed smoked spare ribs, prime rib, chilled crab legs, and oysters.
 Popular dishes include mini salads and handmade dim sum.
 Be sure you don’t miss the made-to-order lava cakes and homemade gelato for dessert.
-This buffet requires a $25 upgrade for brunch, and a $35 upgrade for dinner, but it’s well worth it!
+This buffet requires a $15 upgrade for breakfast, $25 upgrade for brunch, a $35 upgrade for dinner, and a $45 upgrade for the holidays, but it’s well worth it!
 Check out our full review on the Bacchanal.

 The Buffet of Buffets Pass is a great deal.
 With a little planning, you can get four all-you-can-eat meals for about the price of one buffet dinner in Vegas.
 How can you beat that?